-Concert Band: The Concert Band is the core of the program and begins with the onset of the second quarter and continues for the remainder of the school year.
+CONCERT BAND is the core of the entire Band program at Northwood-Kensett.
+Concert Band work begins in mid-October and continue for the remainder of the school year.
 This ensemble uses musical performance as a vehicle to refine the skills of tone production, technique development, rhythm, intonation, ensemble playing, sight-reading, musicianship, and concert etiquette.
 A variety of literature from different styles and periods of music history will be studied and performed.
-Performance opportunities for the concert band during second through fourth quarters include the following: the holiday concert, the Pops Concert, state large group contest, spring concert, and graduation.
+Performance opportunities for the concert band include the following: a holiday concert, the Pops Concert, state large group contest, a spring concert, and graduation.
 High school band and choir students are given the opportunity to take a major trip once every four years.
-In each of the three years in between the major trips, a smaller trip to a destination in the Midwest may be scheduled.
+Small performance or clinical outings may be scheduled in between larger trips.